-The Autism Arts program invites children, youth and young adults who are on the autism spectrum to explore art mediums through self-expression.
+The Autism Arts program invites children, youth and young adults ages 5-25 who are on the autism spectrum to explore art mediums through self-expression.
 The program creates an opportunity for new friendships to develop and participants to take part in a positive recreational experience within the community.

 The Autism Arts program utilizes a unique model developed by Autism Nova Scotia in partnership with the Art Gallery of Nova Scotia, located in Halifax.
 As of 2013, Autism Arts is also available at the Yarmouth Art Gallery in partnership with the Southwest Nova Chapter of Autism Nova Scotia.

 Autism Arts incorporates a team teaching approach, including an autism professional (Autism, Behavioural Coordinator and Art Educator) who work together to maximize the success of each participant’s experience.
 Autism Arts consists of eight-week sessions that take place on Saturdays during the months of October – December (Fall Term), January – March (Winter Term), and March – May (Spring Term).

 “Our kids have a lot of fun with Autism Arts knowing that some of their friends will be there.
 It helps build their confidence.” - Parent

 “My son loves the social aspect of Autism Arts; he has friends there.” - Parent